Skip to main content

 4. Uploaded the data to Fuseki and browsed it as linked data

-The indicator is now published and accessible as a dereferenceable linked data resource.
+The indicator is now published and accessible as a dereferenceable linked data resource, and discoverable through the Prez data catalog.

 Moving to real-world URIs